Best Induction Hobs With Integrated Extractor – Top Picks For 2023

-Here’s my pick of the best induction hobs with integrated extractors.
+Here’s my pick of the best induction hobs with integrated extractors (venting hobs).
 These are appliances I’ve personally used, demonstrated and sold over the years or had great feedback about from my clients.
 There’s a range of prices, features and looks.
 So there’s something here for everyone!

 - Not the most powerful extractor